 - Undo Levels: Set the number of actions Alteryx remembers and allows you to undo.
 The default value is 10.
 Increasing the value negatively impacts performance.

 - Disable Auto Configure: Select this option to manually configure tools in a workflow.
 With this option selected, use the F5 keyboard key to manually refresh tool configurations.
-This option might optimize performance.
+This option can optimize performance.

 - Display XML in Properties Window: Select to view the XML of the configuration for each tool in a workflow.